Josiah Stancil 1902

 Josiah did quite well in school and Tom wanted him to get all the education he could.

 Josiah was sent to Old Wakefield College.
-It was an Agricultural College close to Wake Forest, NC.
+It was an Agricultural College close to Wake Forest, North Carolina.
 He also went to college in Virginia.
 Josiah had more education than any of his brothers or sisters.
 He was on the Johnston County School Commission and served as superintendent of Schools in Johnston County.
 Josiah served as Selma's Postmaster in 1889.

 In 1891, Josiah was framed in a registered mail fraud scheme when he was the Selma postmaster.
 He was convicted in a Federal trial in Raleigh.
 He was charged with removing mail from envelopes.